lcrossi/lcrossi/README.md

   </a>

-Recently I was hired by Embraer ✈ as an engeneering intern.
+I have been working in Embraer ✈ since 2021 as an engeneering intern, developing tools to automate processes and simplify tasks.
 <br/>
 <br/>
 <a href="https://www.linkedin.com/company/embraer/mycompany/">